 How to replace part of formula in all cells

-This article explains how to substitute part of a formula across all cells in a worksheet.
+This section explains how to substitute part of a formula across all cells in a worksheet.
 It is easier than you think, no VBA programming or formulas are needed.

 The picture above demonstrates a simple example, the formula in cell B3 gets values below 5 from sheet 2 cell range B3:B12.